MarioArnt/robespierre/README.md

 export RELEASE_VERSION=1.0.12
 sh ./version.sh ${RELEASE_VERSION}
 git commit -am"chore: publish ${RELEASE_VERSION} :tada:"
-git tag v${RELEASE_VERSION}
-git push --tags
 ```

-> This must be done on main branch, only maintainers are allowed to push tags on main
+> When merged on main branch, the version will be published on NPM and git tag will be created